-When you first started looking at building a new home, you may have looked into a class of new construction houses called 'modular homes' (or manufactured homes).
-For those who aren't familiar, modular housing is a type of construction where houses are built as a series of modules in factories and the shipped to the final site and assembled.
-They can be configured in a variety of different architectural designs and placed on any kind of foundation, even including a finished basement.
-This is in contrast 'stick building', the more traditional method of constructing homes on site.
+When you first start looking at building a new home, you may look into a class of new construction houses called 'modular homes' (or manufactured homes).
+Modular housing is a type of construction where houses are built as a series of modules (think cubes) in factories and the shipped to the final site and assembled.
+They can be configured in a variety of different architectural designs and placed on any kind of foundation, even a finished basement.
+This is in contrast to 'stick building', the more traditional method of constructing homes on site.

 Home construction is a very complicated endeavor, often involving dozens of subcontractors, truckloads of materials and a complex list of assembly activities that have to take place in a carefully choreographed dance.
-The raw wholesale material costs tend to be about $50-60/sf but the contract price for new finished construction homes averaged $151 last year.
-That price premium broadly represents the exorbitant cost of assembling the materials.
-For this reason, it's easy to see how a more efficient assembly process can be appealing to home builders.
+The raw wholesale material costs tend to run around $50-60/sf but the contract price for new finished construction homes averaged $151 last year.
+That price premium broadly represents the exorbitant cost of assembling the materials and the risks involved in developing the land.
+For this reason, it's easy to see how a much more efficient assembly process can be appealing to home builders and buyers.

 Imagine for a moment, that cars were 'stick built' like homes.
 Instead of going to the dealership and picking up a complete new car, you'd have a series of contractors show up at your garage with parts and gradually assemble the car over a 6 month period.
 As you can imagine, that would be very inconvenient and very expensive.
 Instead, they've been built in an assembly line which allows laborers to be much more efficient and maintain a higher standard of quality, while delivering the product the moment that the buyers desires it without delay.

-Since the dawn of the assembly line, many developers and builders have looked to apply the same principles to home construction to try to get the same kind of efficiency and quality gains, but why hasn't it been as transformative?
+Since the dawn of the assembly line, many developers and builders have looked to apply the same principles to home construction to try to get similar efficiency and quality gains, but why hasn't it been as transformative?

 History of Modular Home Manufacturing: